State and Local Innovation Initiative Request for Letters of Interest

-Through this initiative, state and local governments can apply for:
+Through the Request for Letters of Interest, US state and local governments can apply for:

-- Up to one year of pro bono technical support from J-PAL North America’s staff of policy and research experts;
+- Pro bono technical support from J-PAL North America’s staff of policy and research experts;

 - Connections with J-PAL’s network of leading academic researchers.